Jouni Lanamäki: As a restaurateur and municipal politician

 Later, Lanamäki became a hotel and restaurant entrepreneur.
 He founded a hotel called Gasthaus Lanamäki in the premises of the former Oulas Hotel in Oulu in 1984.
 He received public attention by establishing topless bars in Oulu.
 Lanamäki has also been said to have brought karaoke bars to Finland.

 In the early 1990s, Lanamäki gained public attention for his racial and anti-foreigner statements.
 Lanamäki and two bouncers were sentenced in 1992 in Oulu district court to fines for ethnic discrimination because they had denied a black man access to the restaurant in Oulu.
 After the publicity the case brought, Lanamäki stood as a candidate for 1992 municipal elections as an independent and was elected to Oulu city council in a landslide.
 In press interviews, he said, among other things, that he wanted to keep Oulu "as the white city of the Nordic countries" and that the survival of Finns required "combatting the colored peoples".

-Since then, Lanamäki has expanded its business to Helsinki, where he owns several karaoke bars, such as Pataa, Anna K, Erottaja bar and Marian Helmi.
+Since then, Lanamäki has expanded his business to Helsinki, where he owns several karaoke bars, such as Pataässä, Anna K, Erottaja bar and Marian Helmi.
 According to tax statistics, Lanamaki was in 2013 Kainuu's second highest taxpayer.
 In 2017, he had the largest earned income in the province.